-The OpenNotes project began as a yearlong experiment to investigate patients and doctors’ attitudes about sharing a visit note.
-Our most recent publication in the Annals of Internal Medicine reports the findings after a 12-month trial in which patients were invited to read their primary care doctor’s visit notes.
+The OpenNotes initiative began as a yearlong experiment to investigate patients and doctors’ attitudes about sharing a visit note.
+Our findings, published in the Annals of Internal Medicine, highlight:

 Patients with access to their doctors’ notes felt in more control of their care, reported better understanding of their health and conditions, improved recall of their care plan, and being more likely to take their medications as prescribed.